-- Drawer — Indicates the cash drawer the till is connect to.
+- Safe Drop # — Indicates the cash drawer the till is connected to.

-- Till # — The ID number of the till.
+- Station Name — The ID number of the till.

-- Declared Amount — The amount that was entered in the “Amount of Safe Drop” field in the Safe Drop till window on the POS
+- Dropped By — The amount that was entered in the “Amount of Safe Drop” field in the Safe Drop till window on the POS

-- Confirmed Amount — The amount of money in the safe that was confirmed by an employee.
+- Date Dropped — The amount of money in the safe that was confirmed by an employee.